- Programs and Degrees

 - Utilize student facilities such as “The Think Tank” and the individual study lab, located close to faculty offices, allowing you quick and easy access to interacting with your business professors

-- Take courses as part of the MBA in 5 program during your senior year and with one additional year, have a Masters degree under your belt
+- Take courses as part of the Graduate Plus Program during your senior year and with one additional year, have a Masters degree under your belt

 Our Business Administration degree at Work